aksommerville/fullmoon4/README.md

 - - [x] Load resources
 - - [ ] stdsyn
 - - xxx soft render -- punt
-- - [ ] Input manager
+- - [x] Input manager
 - - [ ] DRM, validate
 - - [ ] minsyn
 - - [ ] After that works, try for MacOS too.
 Web works on the MacBook but it's a strain.
 - [ ] Handle gamepad hats. eg Black-on-black gamepad on the MacBook.
 - [ ] Web and gl2 renderers: Can we draw the hero on top, after pan transitions?
 So she's not cut in half.
-- [ ] bigpc: Clear inputs when dismissing a menu.
+- [x] bigpc: Clear inputs when dismissing a menu.
 How does web do it?
 - [ ] alsa: Seems we are delaying sometimes at startup.
 Can we open it async or something?
 - - Confirm that it really is ALSA.
 Only I noticed it when VLC was running, so assume it's audio-related.
 - [ ] gl2: Cheese whiz.
 - [ ] bigpc: clock
-- [ ] gl2: victory menu
+- [ ] gl2: victory menu.
+Presentation, but also we need to reset after ack and that's not happening yet.
 - [x] bigpc: plants and sketches, then in gl2 too
 - [ ] bigpc: validate buried doors, they probably won't auto-open second visit
 - [ ] bigpc: validate static wind, probably not happening due to unset wind_time